Prolux1/MinecraftMarvelMod/README.md

 - **Vibranium Tools and Armor**:
   - Craft powerful tools and durable armor from **Vibranium Ingots** with unique abilities and effects (❌ In development).

+- **Vibranium Hammer**:
+  - A powerful hammer that can break 9 blocks at a time (✅ Done).
+  - Make recipe with 2 Vibranium Reinforced Sticks and 3 Vibranium Blocks (❌ In development).
+  - Create a way to customize the range of Vibranium Hammer in exchange for valuable ressources or via an enchantment (❌ In development).

 - **Vibranium above Netherite**
   - Make Vibranium blocks (Block of Vibranium and Vibranium Ore) only mineable with a netherite pickaxe or better (❌ In development)

+- **Vibranium Nugget**:
+  - Add a recipe to transform 1 Vibranium Ingot into 9 Vibranium Nuggets and vice-versa (❌ In development).

+- **Vibranium Reinforced Stick**:
+  - Add a recipe to craft Vibranium Reinforced Stick (used for crafting multiple tools and weapons) with 1 stick in the middle of the crafting table and 4 Vibranium Nuggets surrounding it (❌ In development).

 ## Installation
 1. Download the mod file from the [CurseForge mod page](https://legacy.curseforge.com/minecraft/mc-mods/the-marvel-mod).